floragunncom/search-guard-docs/_content/_docs_elasticstack/elasticstack_logstash.md

 The sample configuration files that ship with Search Guard already contain a `logstash` user with all required permissions.
 This user is configured in the internal user database and can be used as-is.

-The corresponding Search Guard role in `sg_roles.yml` is `sg_logstash`.
-If you don't use the internal user database, map your logstash user to this role in `sg_roles_mapping.yml`.
+The corresponding built-in Search Guard role is `SGS_LOGSTASH`.
+You can map any user to this logstash role in `sg_roles_mapping.yml`.

 The logtsash user is configured in the `elasticsearch` output section of `logstash.conf`: